kzhu2099/My-NYT/README.md

 # MyNYT

-mynyt is a library that accesses the publicly available RSS feeds of the New York Times and converts it to an easy-to-digest daily summary.
+mynyt is a library brings the New York Times to you.

 Most users of the New York Times appreciate a quick and easy way to access news every day in the morning.
 However. they find it difficult to customize based on their individual needs and preferences.
 By making a Python library, anyone can easily customize their own NYT summary.

+Furthermore, this library provides its own built in Wordle-esque WordGame!

 [![PyPI Downloads](https://static.pepy.tech/badge/mynyt)](https://pepy.tech/projects/mynyt)